kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 * The result of the optional film ist not verry good.
 There are to many "wrong" results after the houghtransformation.
 * The mask is not optimal.
 There are many short inexact segments from the top of the image in the result.

 ###3.
 Suggest possible improvements to your pipeline

 * The calculations to create the two lines should weight the segments.
 Long segments should have a stronger influance.
 A linear regression on the endpoints of the segments should have a better result.
 * The filtering should be improved.
-Segments whitch have a too big or to small slope should be ignored.
+Segments with too big or to small slope should be ignored.
 * Setup a better mask.
 * Use a bigger min_line_len for the hough transformation
+* Split the picture based on the colorchanel.
+So it easyer to find edges in a color contrast system or ignore edges.